tatematley/Streats/README.md

 # Streats 🚚

-Streats is a food truck finder web app built for IS 542.
-It helps users find food trucks nearby, search for specific trucks, view important details, and save their favorites.
+Streats is a food truck finder web app built to help users find food trucks nearby, search for specific trucks, view important details, and save their favorites.

 It is a single-page app that works on both desktop and mobile.